 Aftercare: Salad burnet needs very little looking after and can even withstand periods of drought.

 Harvest: young leaves have the best flavour, so cut the plant back regularly to encourage new growth.
 Removing the flower heads will also improve flavour.

-The delicate leaves, which have a tasty cucumber flavour, are delicious in everything from refreshing summer drinks, herb butters, sandwiches and salads.
+Burnet's delicate leaves, which have a tasty cucumber flavour, are delicious in everything from refreshing summer drinks and herb butters, to sandwiches and salads.
 They can also add flavour to soups, sauces and vinegars.
 As an evergreen perennial, burnet is particularly useful in winter.

 herb seeds - salad burnet seeds - herb seeds uk